Site Search:

 1A--Irretrievable Breakdown, both parties participate:

-By Agreement each party swears in an affidavit (a written statement made under oath before a notary public) that the marriage is irretrievably broken, and file that affidavit with a Joint Petition for Divorce, and a Separation Agreement.
-If this ground is used, both parties must appear in court.
-There is no waiting period between filing and requesting a trial date.
-They can request a trial date when they file their petition, separation agreement and affidavit.
+By Agreement each party swears in an affidavit (a written statement made under oath that the marriage has irretrievably broken down), and files that affidavit with a Joint Petition for Divorce, and a notarized Separation Agreement.

 1B--Irretrievable Breakdown, only one party files:

-One party files a Complaint for Divorce claiming "Irretrievable Breakdown of Marriage."
-Whether or not the other party agrees, the plaintiff (the person filing for divorce) can request a hearing six months after filing the Complaint.
+One spouse files a Complaint for Divorce claiming "Irretrievable Breakdown of Marriage."
+Whether or not the other party agrees, the plaintiff (the person filing for divorce) can have a hearing no sooner than six months after filing the Complaint.
 No affidavit or Separation Agreement is required.
-The defendant/spouse can choose not to appear in court.

 16. What are the most commonly used fault grounds?

 This is the most common fault ground for divorce.
 You need to show that something your spouse knowingly did or didn't do caused you harm or upset.
-Acts of physical abuse support the grounds for cruel and abusive treatment.
+Acts of physical abuse are cruel and abusive treatment.
 Sometimes certain forms of mental cruelty may be enough.
 You have to show it caused you physical harm, for example, your spouse’s drinking and staying out all night caused you headaches and stomach problems.
 How long it takes to complete a divorce varies with each case.
-(See question 23 for time line information.)
+(See question 23 for timeline information.)

 Your spouse left the marital home voluntarily and without your forcing him to leave.
 He or she left, has no intention of returning home, and has not lived with you for at least one year before the date of your filing the complaint for divorce.